 As for Bluehost...
 It was not able to handle 50 bots.
-I talked extensively about that in the provider's performance review.
-I needed to take out 5 bots at a time to find out how much it can handle.
+We talked extensively about that in the provider's performance review.
+We needed to take out 5 bots at a time to find out how much it can handle.
 Turns out, it's 15 virtual users.

 Even so, the blue line increases together with the grey one indicating, that the provider slowed down.